zuriniw/zuriniw.github.io/cv.md

     <dd>2021.08 - 2022.07</dd>
 </dl>

-- Executed Mixed Reality (MR) workflows in nonlinear panel assembly of a full-scale house within 10 days
-- Framed and led four on-site collaboration methods to maximize the benefits of MR in registration, adjustment, synchronized work, and cross-time work
+- Implemented MR workflows for nonlinear façade assembly and designed four on-site collaboration methods to maximize the use of limited MR devices within a small, low-tech construction team
 - Documented the design-to-construction process and contributed to academic writing